adambirse/maven-versus-gradle/documentation/speed.md

 Lets look at an example.

-I have created a very simple build file <code>unnecessary_tasks.gradle</code> which has ten tasks each of which sleep for 1 seconds as part of the configuration cycle.
+I have created a very simple build file <code>unnecessary_tasks.gradle</code> which has ten tasks each of which sleep for 1 second as part of the configuration cycle.

 This has then been applied to <code>simple-service-with-dependencies/build.gradle</code>